 - the Allowed-NSSAI, or a subset thereof as described below, plus one or more S-NSSAIs from the Configured-NSSAI for which no corresponding S-NSSAI is present in the Allowed NSSAI and that were not previously rejected in the PLMN by the network.

 The subset of Configured-NSSAI provided in the Requested NSSAI consists of one or more S-NSSAI(s) in the Configured NSSAI applicable to this PLMN, if the S-NSSAI was not previously rejected in the PLMN by the network.

+The UE uses the Network Slice selection information in the URSP rules (see TS 23.503 [45]) to determine which S-NSSAI from the Allowed NSSAI or Configured NSSAI to include.
+If the URSP rules include S-NSSAI Groups as part of the Network Slice selection information, the UE shall only include S-NSSAIs marked in the URSP rules as belonging to no S-NSSAI Group, or only include S-NSSAIs marked as belonging to the same S-NSSAI Group.